asheroto/Microsoft-Exchange-Memory-Limits/README.md

 ## Warnings:

 - Don't set the min/max limit to a small number, especially if you have a lot of users or a large database.
 - If you have trouble with Exchange after setting a min/max limit, try a higher limit and restart.
-If that still doesn't work, just reset the configuration using the `-Reset` parameter
+If that still doesn't work, just reset the configuration using the `-Reset` pamemoryeter
 - Always have a backup of your Exchange server before you make any changes to Active Directory Schemas

 ---